rails/rails/guides/source/getting_started.md

   # root :to => "welcome#index"
 ```

 This is your application's _routing file_ which holds entries in a special DSL (domain-specific language) that tells Rails how to connect incoming requests to controllers and actions.
 This file contains many sample routes on commented lines, and one of them actually shows you how to connect the root of your site to a specific controller and action.
-Find the line beginning with +root :to+ and uncomment it.
+Find the line beginning with `root :to` and uncomment it.
 It should look something like the following:

 ```ruby
 root :to => "welcome#index"
 ```

-The +root :to => "welcome#index"+ tells Rails to map requests to the root of the application to the welcome controller's index action and +get "welcome/index"+ tells Rails to map requests to "http://localhost:3000/welcome/index":http://localhost:3000/welcome/index to the welcome controller's index action.
-This was created earlier when you ran the controller generator (+rails generate controller welcome index+).
+The `root :to => "welcome#index"` tells Rails to map requests to the root of the application to the welcome controller's index action and `get "welcome/index"` tells Rails to map requests to "http://localhost:3000/welcome/index":http://localhost:3000/welcome/index to the welcome controller's index action.
+This was created earlier when you ran the controller generator (`rails generate controller welcome index`).

-If you navigate to "http://localhost:3000":http://localhost:3000 in your browser, you'll see the +Hello, Rails!+ message you put into +app/views/welcome/index.html.erb+, indicating that this new route is indeed going to +WelcomeController+'s +index+ action and is rendering the view correctly.
+If you navigate to "http://localhost:3000":http://localhost:3000 in your browser, you'll see the `Hello, Rails!` message you put into `app/views/welcome/index.html.erb`, indicating that this new route is indeed going to `WelcomeController`'s `index` action and is rendering the view correctly.

 NOTE.
 For more information about routing, refer to "Rails Routing from the Outside In":routing.html.